Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-In kinetics, the rate of a reaction with several steps is determined by the slowest step, which is known as the rate-determining, or rate-limiting, step.
+The rate of a multi-step reaction is determined by the slowest elementary step, which is known as the rate-determining step.

 Take the following example of a gasphase reaction:

 If this reaction occurred in a single step, its rate law would be: